RainbowJM/meesterproef-2223/README.md

 Where we showed the prototype and the client gave feedback.
 Based on the feedback we made a new prototype for the next iteration.

+Check [Week 1](#week-1) and [Feedback](#feedback) for more information.

 ### Real Time Web
 I implemetend a real-time feature in the application.
+The feature is that the reaction that are placed are done by `socket.io`.
+There is a socket connection where the client and server can communicate with each other.
+When a user places a reaction, the server will send the reaction to all the clients that are connected to the socket.

+Futhermore I made the API that we are using for this project.
+I used Supabase to create the API.
+It took more time that I expected to create the API, but I learned a lot from it.
+It was my second time making an API using Supabase.
+And this time it was a lot more complicated than the first time, more complex queries and more tables.

+But I defintely learned new things, I did not know that you can create bucket with Supabase.
+And that when you fetch data that supabase had its own `on` functions, that you can use to listen to changes in the database.
+Or to check equal of data.

+And it making on the database self was at first a complicated task, because I had to make sure that the data was correct.
+And that the data was in the right format. and had everything that was needed.

+Check [Week 1](#week-1), [Week 2](#week-2), [Week 3](#week-3) and [Week 4](#week-4) for more information.

 ---
 ## Sources